My travels through the decades

 In earlier times, travel demanded more creativity, preparation, analysis and flexibility compared to the 21st century, when nearly all destinations around the globe seem to be within easy reach.

-Throughout the years traveling has become simpler and more accessible.
+Throughout the years, and across 3 decades of travel, traveling has become simpler and more accessible.
 The development of infrastructure, an increase in hotels and informal accommodations of various price ranges, has played a significant role.
 Initially, the only forms to finance the trip was restricted to US dollars bills and traveler’s checks, which were exchanged to local currency.

 When was travelling more exciting?